image

 Science

-At Saviour, we provide a rich high-quality science education that stimulates our children's inquisitive minds and provides them with the foundations for understanding the world.
+At Saviour, we provide a rich high-quality science education that stimulates the children’s inquisitive minds and provides them with the foundations for understanding the world.
 We build and enrich the children’s science capital to enable them to make aspirational choices in their future and develop their identities as scientists.
 Knowledge and skills are explicitly taught so that our pupils become confident, methodical and analytical scientists that recognise the significance of science in their everyday lives.

-In Reception, we aim to sow the seeds for future learning of scientific concepts.
+In nursery and reception, we aim to sow the seeds for future learning of scientific concepts.
 We have carefully planned experiences which introduce them to a wide range of simple vocabulary that enables them to categorise and describe the natural world.
 These key experiences are linked to an overarching topic for the half-term.
 The Statutory Framework for EYFS and the guidance from Development Matters have been broken down into the key knowledge, which has been progressively matched to the school’s science curriculum.

-Science curriculum 2024
+Science curriculum 2025

 Enriching the Science Curriculum